 Shakespeare in London

-This course introduces students to the plays of William Shakespeare and to the culture of theatrical performance both now and in the Renaissance past.
-The course encourages students to read the plays in their contemporary contexts, considering the political and social circumstances in which they were written and performed.
-As well as looking closely at a number of Shakespeare’s plays, this course will also introduce one comparative drama from another Renaissance playwright, Christopher Marlowe, allowing students to make connections and draw contrasts between the work of Shakespeare and one of his contemporaries.
-This course will include a visit to the reconstructed Globe theatre on London’s South Bank in order to consider the differences between modern and Renaissance theatre space and experience.
+This module introduces you to the plays of William Shakespeare and to the culture of theatrical performance both now and in the Renaissance past.
+The module encourages students to read the plays in their contemporary contexts, considering the political and social circumstances in which they were written and performed.
+As well as looking closely at a number of Shakespeare’s plays, this module will also introduce one comparative drama from another Renaissance playwright, Christopher Marlowe, allowing you to make connections and draw contrasts between the work of Shakespeare and one of his contemporaries.
+It will include a visit to the reconstructed Globe theatre on London’s South Bank in order to consider the differences between modern and Renaissance theatre space and experience.
 Other field trips will be organised to see Shakespeare performed in and around London.

 - The Tempest and colonisation

 - A Midsummer Night's Dream and collective imagination